YuvrajPaiKhot/Academic-Research-Agent/README.md

 ### Screenshots

 Here are a few screenshots of the agent's user interface in action.
-(Add your screenshots here by replacing the placeholder links.
-You can drag and drop images into the GitHub issue/PR editor to get a link.)

 ![sidebar configuration](assets/main_panel.png)
 **Caption:** The main configuration panel in the sidebar.